susowiki/backend-code-challenge/SOLUTION.md

 ### API Endpoints

-* GET /pokemon: Retrieves a list of Pokemons with the given optional filter parameters:
+* GET /pokemon: Retrieves the total count and a list of Pokemons with the given optional filter parameters:
     * offset: integer
     * limit: integer
     * type: string